diegovillatoromx/Little_Lemon_DataBase/README.md

 ## Have you implemented the Python client so that you can communicate with your database using Python?

+Yes, I have successfully implemented a Python client to communicate with the Little Lemon database.
+Using the `mysql-connector-python` library, I established a connection to the database and performed various operations, including querying data and executing SQL commands.

+Here is the code I used for this purpose:

 ## Have you implemented a procedure called `UpdateBooking()`  that alters an existing booking in the Little Lemon database?

 ## Have you implemented a procedure called `CancelBooking()` that allows you remove bookings from the Little Lemon database?